Hydrodynamics and survivability during post-main-sequence planetary engulfment: Wind tunnel numerical framework

-This numerical setup is written for the FLASH \citep{Fryxell2000,Dubey2014,Dubey2015} multiphysics code.
-The setup uses FLASH to solve the equations of inviscid hydrodynamics on a Cartesian mesh with adaptive mesh refinement.
-We use an ideal gas equation of state $P=\lp \gamma - 1 \rp u$, where $P$ is the pressure, $\gamma$ the ratio of specific heats (which we take to be $5/3$), and $u$ is the internal energy per unit volume.
-We set the minimum and maximum cell sizes to $R_a/1024$ and $R_a/8$, respectively, and refine based on internal energy and the rigid boundary.
+We wrote this numerical framework as a setup for the FLASH \citep{Fryxell2000,Dubey2014,Dubey2015} code.
+It uses FLASH to solve the equations of inviscid hydrodynamics on a Cartesian mesh with adaptive mesh refinement.
+We use an ideal gas equation of state \( P=\lp \gamma - 1 \rp u \), where \( P \) is the pressure, \( \gamma \) the ratio of specific heats (which we take to be \( 5/3 \)), and \( u \) is the internal energy per unit volume.
+The base resolution of our simulations is \( 160 \) cells per dimension.
+We use adaptive mesh refinement with a criterion based on proximity to the surface of the SB\@; we choose the maximum level of refinement such that there are always \( \approx60 \) cells across the SB\@.
 See Appendix~\ref{sec:appendix:numerics:windtunnel} for hydrodynamics convergence tests.

-These simulations neglect the curvature of the velocity field within the domain.
-Equivalently, we approximate the direction of the azimuthal unit vector as constant within the domain.
-This assumption is valid as long as the radius of curvature of the velocity field is much larger than the length of the box along the direction of orbital motion.
-Since the motion is assumed circular, the radius of curvature is the radial coordinate, which for most of the inspiral is of order the radius of the star $R_\star$.
-The size of the domain is ${\sim}R_\text{SB}$ so, since $R_\text{SB}\ll R_\star$, curvature can be neglected.

-The initial conditions in our simulations place the SB in a circular Keplerian orbit inside the stellar envelope.
-The actual orbital evolution before engulfment is dictated by tides and mass loss \citep{Villaver2007,Villaver2009,Nordhaus2013,Sun2018,MacLeod2020}.
-While SB orbits tend to circularize during the MS and post-MS \citep{Villaver2014} as a result of tides, there is observational evidence of SBs with nonzero eccentricities in close orbits around evolved stars \citep{Grunblatt2018,Grunblatt2022}.
-SBs are significantly denser than the giant stars we consider, so they will undergo Roche lobe overflow only near the stellar core \citep{Metzger2012}.